Monthly Archives: April 2009

 Day 282: Waste Watch Wednesday – Recipes for Disaster

-I’m giving you fair warning here, so if you’re in the Vancouver region, make time to check out Recipes for Disaster showing next Thursday.
-This project obviously hits a chord with us because: a) it’s a year long project based … Continue reading
+recipes3I’m giving you fair warning here, so if you’re in the Vancouver region, make time to check out Recipes for Disaster showing next Thursday.

 3 Comments